toddledev/documentation/docs/20-guides/101-datocms/index.md

 In DatoCMS, **Models** and **Blocks** are the core of all content.

+In DatoCMS, **Models** and **Blocks** are the core of all content.

 **Models** function similarly to database tables.
-They consist of **Fields**, which are analogous to columns, and collectively define the structure of content.
+They consist of **Fields**, which correspond to database columns, and collectively define the structure of content.
 Each Model provides a blueprint for creating **Records**, which are the actual content entities, such as pages, blog posts, or product listings.
 Models can also establish relationships by referencing other models.

 **Blocks** represent dynamic and flexible components designed for embedding within Records or Models.
 For example, an **Image Block** or a **Call-to-Action Block** can be inserted into specific fields of a blog post Record, allowing you to create rich and modular content.